TU-Berlin-DIMA/moodle-tools/docs/make_questions.md

 Note that the feedback for the wrong answer is revealed when the user hovers the mouse over the red X.
 The general feedback is always shown.

-To make development of Cloze questions easier, moodle_tools supports outsourcing the Cloze question definition into a separate subquestion key within the question.
+To make development of Cloze questions easier, moodle-tools supports outsourcing the Cloze question definition into a separate subquestion key within the question.
 It identifies locations where subquestions should be added by using the same placeholders as already known from [Missing Words Questions](#missing-words-questions).

 ```yaml